arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 <p class="pg">From the perspective of Rohan and Alethea:</p>

 <p class="para_first">
-“What do you want to do while you’re here?” asked the friendly dwarf, of Alethea.
-“Help folks out a bit here and there.
+Andy, friendly dwarf, asked Rohan, “What do you want to do while you’re here?”.</p>

+Rohan replied, “Help folks out a bit here and there.
 Perhaps create some new spells that’ll be useful and improve lives.”

 “That sounds wonderful.”
 Alethea added, “I’m hoping to do a bit of the same, but I also want to take a look at the political state of affairs on Endor and see if there are any people being oppressed or who need help.”

-“The people of Zior might need your help actually...,” said the dwarf quietly, without explaining further.</p>
+“The people of Zior might need your help actually...,” said the dwarf quietly, without explaining further.

 {{
 places['Zior'] = "a small kingdom that been under the rule of an evil king for about fifty years."
 }}
 Rohan and Alethea reached a large human settlement in Zior.
 There was a certain mysterious somber and taciturn feel to it.
 “This place wasn’t like this a hundred years ago...
 I wonder what happened,” said Alethea.

 There was sickness here too; they saw people coughing.
 One person was sitting outside shirtless, leaning against a house’s wall, and their skin was covered in rashes or blisters.

 Elves were immune to disease and sickness, so they themselves had nothing to worry about.
 But Rohan and Alethea's hearts went out to these people, and a feeling of sadness coming from empathy washed over them for what the people here were going through.